Financial Aid Policies

 All fees are nonrefundable once classes begin.

-- The refund for room and board is determined according to the number of weeks the student has been in residence, with partial weeks counted as full weeks.
+A refund for room and board is determined according to the number of weeks the student had been in residence, with partial weeks counted as full weeks.

 This policy applies to students who withdraw or are expelled during the first 60% of the semester .
 The term "Title IV Funds" refers to the Federal financial aid programs authorized under the Higher Education Act of 1965 (as amended) and includes the following programs: Federal Direct Unsubsidized Loans, Federal Direct Subsidized Loans, Federal Perkins Loans, Federal Direct PLUS Loans, Federal Pell Grants, Federal Supplemental Educational Opportunity Grants (FSEOG) and Federal TEACH Grants.
 The Return of Title IV Funds calculation is a federally mandated formula to determine how much federal funding was "earned" up to the time of withdrawal.

 Official Withdrawal: The student's official withdrawal date is: